Secure Cooperative Regenerating Codes for Distributed Storage Systems: Conclusion

 \section{Conclusion}

-DSS store data in multiple nodes.
-These systems not only require resilience against node failures, but also have to satisfy security constraints and to perform multiple node repair.
+Distributed storage systems (DSS) store data on multiple nodes.
+These systems not only require resilience against node failures, but also have to satisfy security constraints and to perform multiple node repairs.
 Regenerating codes proposed for DSS address the node failure resilience while efficiently trading off storage vs. repair bandwidth.
-In this paper, we considered secure cooperative regenerating codes for DSS.
+In this paper, we considered secure cooperative regenerating codes for DSS against passive eavesdropping attacks.
 The eavesdropper model analyzed in this paper belongs to the class of passive attack models, where the eavesdroppers observe the content of the nodes in the system.
-Accordingly, we considered an $(\ell_1,\ell_2)$-eavesdropper, where the storage content of any $\ell_1$ nodes, and the download content of any $\ell_2$ nodes are leaked to the eavesdropper.
+Accordingly, we considered an $(\ell_1,\ell_2)$-eavesdropper, where the stored content at any $\ell_1$ nodes, and the downloaded content at any $\ell_2$ nodes are leaked to the eavesdropper.
 With such an eavesdropper model, we studied the security for the multiple repair scenario, in particular secure cooperative regenerating codes.
 For the minimum bandwidth cooperative regenerating (MBCR) point, we established a bound on the secrecy capacity, and by modifying the existing coding schemes in the literature, devised new codes achieving the secrecy capacity.
 For the minimum storage cooperative regenerating (MSCR) point, on the other hand, we proposed an upper bound and lower bounds on the secure file size, which match under special cases.
-The results show that it is possible to design regenerating codes that not only efficiently trades storage vs. repair bandwidth, but also resilient against security attacks in a cooperative repair scenario.
+The results show that it is possible to design regenerating codes that not only efficiently trades storage for repair bandwidth, but are also resilient against security attacks in a cooperative repair scenario.
 Finally, as evident from some of our secrecy-achieving constructions, we would like to emphasize the role that the maximum rank distance (MRD) codes can take in secrecy problems.
 In particular, we have utilized the Gabidulin construction~\cite{Gabidulin:Theory85} of MRD codes and properties of linearized polynomials in obtaining some of the results.
 Similar properties of such codes have been utilized to achieve secrecy in earlier works \cite{Gabidulin:Ideals91,Gibson:security96,Koetter:Coding07,Silva:rank08}, and they proved their potential again here as an essential component for achieving secrecy in DSS.
+(See also~\cite{Silberstein:Error12} for utilization of these codes in active eavesdropper settings, and~\cite{Rawat:Optimal12} for constructing locally repairable codes with and without secrecy constraints.)